mr5z/ExLang/README.md

 ### `enum`

 An `enum` declares a named set of cases.
-Each case may optionally carry associated data, declared using the same `{}` property block syntax used by other types.
+Each case may optionally carry associated data, declared using a `{}` block.
 Cases with no associated data are declared with a bare name followed by `;`.

 ```
 enum Direction {